 - Copying: Open the sheet you want to copy cells from and select the cells you need.
 Left-click the mouse and hold while dragging the cursor over the desired cells.
 Release and press Ctrl + C to copy all highlighted cells.

 - Pasting: Open an existing or blank spreadsheet to paste the copied cells in.
 Right-click and select Paste Special from the context menu.
 This example pastes the cells using the original source’s width.
 Notice that the advanced paste option is showing a preview of the paste results when hovered over.

 - Confirm the changes are what you need.
 To compare the before and after differences, you can use Undo and Redo functions.

 Combine Sheets in Excel Files with the Move or Copy Option

 The Move or Copy tab option is one you can select to copy full sheets to another Excel spreadsheet.
 Thus, you can copy or move numerous sheets from different files into one spreadsheet.
 The option does not enable you to select cell ranges, but it is fine for merging full sheets.

-- Open the files you want to move, and a spreadsheet to copy them to.
-Then right-click a sheet tab at the bottom of Excel’s window.
-Select Move or Copy to open the window shown directly below.
+- Open the files you want to move and a spreadsheet to copy them to, and then right-click a sheet tab at the bottom of Excel’s window and select Move or Copy.

 - Choose the sheet (book) you want the file moved to by using the drop-down list and click the Create a copy checkbox to copy the selected sheet.
 If you do not select that option, the sheet moves from one spreadsheet to the other.